-THE OFFERING Issuer Freshpet, Inc. Common stock offered by us shares (shares if the underwriters exercise their option to purchase additional shares of our common stock in full).
-Common stock offered by the selling stockholders shares (shares if the underwriters exercise their option to purchase additional shares of our common stock in full).
+THE OFFERING Freshpet, Inc. Issuer Common stock offered by us shares if the underwriters exercise their option to purchase additional shares of our common stock in full).
+Common stock offered by the selling stockholders shares if the underwriters exercise their shares (option to purchase additional shares of our common stock in full).
 Underwriters' option to purchase additional shares We and the selling stockholders have granted the underwriters a 30-day option to purchase up to an additional shares of our common stock.
-Common stock to be outstanding immediately after completion of this offering Immediately following the consummation of this offering, we will have shares of common stock outstanding (shares if the underwriters exercise their option to purchase additional shares of our common stock in full).
-Use of proceeds We estimate that the net proceeds to us from this offering, after deducting the underwriting discount and estimated offering expenses payable by us, will be approximately \$million, or \$million if the underwriters' option to purchase additional shares of our common stock is exercised in full.
+Common stock to be outstanding immediately after completion of this Immediately following the consummation of this offering, we will shares of common stock outstanding (offering have shares if the underwriters exercise their option to purchase additional shares of our common stock in full).
+Use of proceeds We estimate that the net proceeds to us from this offering, after deducting the underwriting discount and estimated offering expenses payable by us, will be approximately \$ million if the underwriters' option to purchase additional shares of our common stock is exercised in full.
 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.
 We intend to use the net proceeds from the sale of common stock by us in this offering (i) to repay our Indebtedness and to effect the Preferred Stock Redemption (each as defined herein), (ii) to support our growth, primarily through installing new Freshpet Fridges and adding manufacturing capacity, and (iii) for working capital and general corporate purposes.
 For additional information, see "Use of Proceeds."
 Dividend policy We currently intend to retain all available funds and any future earnings to fund the development and growth of our business and to repay indebtedness, and therefore, we do not anticipate paying any cash dividends in the foreseeable future.
 Any future determination to declare and pay cash dividends will be at the discretion of our Board of Directors and will depend on, among other things, our financial condition, results of operations, cash requirements, contractual restrictions and such other factors as our Board of Directors deems relevant.
 In addition, covenants in our credit agreement restrict our ability to pay dividends.
 For additional information, see "Dividend Policy."
-Listing We intend to apply to list our common stock on the under the symbol " Risk factors Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 13 of this prospectus for a discussion of factors you should carefully consider before investing in our common stock.